-The overall objective of this report is to develop guidance for best management practices for remedial action plans based on numerical modelling approaches.
+The overall objective of this report is to develop guidance for best management practices for contaminated site management based on numerical modelling approaches.

 1.2 Acknowledgements

 The authors of this report would like to acknowledge funding from Petroleum Technology Alliance Canada (PTAC) without which this work would not have been possible.
 Funding was provided under PTAC project numbers: